 TRY FOR FREE It doesn’t matter how good your website design might be if it doesn’t help you connect to your target audience.
 Identify your target audience and create buyer personas.
 This will help you pick a website design theme that will attract and keep the attention of your target audience.

 It’s important to keep yourself updated on what your competition is up to.
 This still goes even if you’re doing better than your competitors.
 You can still learn as much from a business’s failures as you can from their success.

 TRY FOR FREE Before you begin designing your website, identify your competitors, and take a look at their website.
 Their design can give you pointers of what you should avoid.
 It can also inspire your own design options and help you improve upon what has been done before.

 Great website design themes are seldom free.
 This is not to say you can’t find a good theme for your website for free.
 This simply means that if you’re looking for a high-quality design theme for your website, you should always be prepared to pay for one.

-The price ranges can vary, depending on the design and its features.
+TRY FOR FREE The price ranges can vary, depending on the design and its features.
 Either way, if you know what you want, you should know how much you’re able to spend on it.
 Set a specific budget for your website theme and keep it in mind as you sort through your options.